remotestorage/django-remotestorage/README.md

 * [django-tahoestorage](https://github.com/thraxil/django-tahoestorage)
 	(Tahoe-LAFS)

-But basically there's a client for pretty much any data storage technology, just google it.
+But basically there's a client for pretty much any data storage technology - just google it, install and set UNHOSTED_DAV_STORAGE (or DEFAULT_FILE_STORAGE) to it.

 Default Storage (FileStorage) parameters can be configured with MEDIA_URL and MEDIA_ROOT [settings](https://docs.djangoproject.com/en/dev/ref/settings/), see